By: Jeffrey Newholm

 The Kyrie Irving trade has boosted the Celtics, who are fighting with the long-battling Raptors for Eastern supremacy.
 But the Cavs’ trade deadline roster moves and subsequent 22 point rout of Boston has turned this season’s narrative.
 It’s now conceivable that Cleveland will sweep through the East for a fourth year in a row.
 Several teams are jockeying for position to break through what’s become a glass ceiling in the standings.
 The Pacers have outrun all expectations, and the Bucks stole nine out of twelve games after replacing their head coach.
 The inconsistent Heat are fighting with the exciting young Sixers and the Pistons to see who will make the playoffs.
 The Cavs are still the favorite at this point, but the playoffs figure to be tougher with two teams ahead of Cleveland and a first round series that promises to be more than a walkthrough.

 With football done, and a FBI investigation threatening to besmirch college ball’s good name, there’s never been a better time to have one’s eyes glued on the NBA.
 The playoffs will be a thrill as always, with new teams promising to break up the Cavs-Dubs duopoly.
-If the league finds an appropriate outlet for its players’ legitimate social and political anxieties, the horn could soon mark the start of another long period of pro basketball prosperity.
+If the league continues to aggressively market its strong worldwide brand, the horn could soon mark the start of another long period of pro basketball prosperity.